hongybun/dynamic_gpu_passthrough/README.md

 </qemu:commandline>
 ```

 The physical address space doesn't seem to be allocated correctly in QEMU for the Lenovo Legion Pro 7.
 If the VM crashes immediately upon starting with no error message, this may be the issue.
-In the `<cpu mode='host-passthrough' check='none' migratable='on'>` block, add:
+To fix it, in the `<cpu mode='host-passthrough' check='none' migratable='on'>` block, add:

 ```xml
 <maxphysaddr mode='passthrough' limit='39'/>